-As the SiteGround plans are discounted by over 50% for new customers, your monthly hosting fees could increase significantly when it’s time to renew your plan.
-With DreamHost, the difference between the new customer rates and the full price isn’t as big, but nonetheless, the full price is something to consider when choosing a plan.
+As the SiteGround plans are discounted by more than 50% for new customers, your monthly hosting fees could increase significantly when it’s time to renew your plan.
+With DreamHost, the difference between the new customer rates and the full price isn’t as big, but, nonetheless, the full price is something to consider when choosing a plan.

 Shared Hosting Feature Comparison

 With pricing out of the way, let’s explore the main features of the SiteGround and DreamHost shared plans and see how they differ between hosts.